rayinla/rayinla.github.io/_posts/2018-5-27-functions.md

 ```
 <b>Context:</b>

  Now is a good time to address context.
-Functions create their own context, which effects the `this` keyword, but if we wrote a closure within the anonymous function, `this` would refer to our function.
+Functions create their own context, which effects the `this` keyword, but if we wrote a closure within an anonymous function, `this` would refer to our function.
 Thus, we'd get undefined.

+Here's an example:
 ```javascript
  let person = {
   name: "Mark",